A Unique Art Tour -- London-based V&A Museum Goes Virtual on Kuaishou

 "As the leading short-video platform in China, Kuaishou is continuously striving its best to introduce the international cultural-artistic contents via social media in China, enabling users to have a better understanding of the world without leaving home," added Yi.

-Guided by Xiao Lang and Li Xiaoxin, V&A's Chinese social media adviser and Chinese collections researcher respectively, Kuaishou users enjoyed themselves with the museum's charms and exhibits from India and the Royal Family.
-Kuaishou also kicked off a Quiz Challenge about V&A to personalize the event and make it memorable for the audience.
+Guided by Xiao Lang and Li Xiaoxin, V&A's Social Media Consultant and Curator of Asian Department of the museum respectively, Kuaishou users enjoyed themselves with the museum's charms and exhibits from fashion to architecture, from Europe to Asia.
+Kuaishou also kicked off a Quiz Challenge about the V&A to personalize the event and make it memorable for the audience.

-Nick Marchand, V&A's Director of International Business, expressed his appreciation to Kuaishou and the audience.
+Nick Marchand, Head of International Programmes of the V&A, expressed his appreciation to Kuaishou and the audience.
 "With the V&A's reopening, we're thrilled to welcome audiences back.
 But not everyone can travel right now, to see them.
 Thankfully, Kuaishou provides an invisible thread to connect us.
 While our worlds seem a little smaller right now, the V&A will transport you across time and geography.
 Step behind the doors of the museum with us, and get close to the extraordinary."

 As the leading livestream platform, Kuaishou has been putting great efforts into pushing the art sector to reach more people.
 On 14 February 2020, the world-renowned pianist Lang Lang gave a piano demonstration lesson to over 3 million music lovers and fans on Kuaishou via livestreaming, in honor of supporting efforts against COVID-19.